 - launching the first program in North America to offer free hospital care to all citizens; and

-- passing the Saskatchewan Bill of Rights, which protected fundamental freedoms as well as equality rights and preceded the United Nations’ adoption of the Universal Declaration of Human Rights by nearly two years.
+- passing the Saskatchewan Bill of Rights, which protected fundamental freedoms as well as equal rights and preceded the United Nations’ adoption of the Universal Declaration of Human Rights by nearly two years.

 In 1961, Douglas became the first leader of the New Democratic Party (NDP) as the CCF folded and re-organized under another name.